-Why you should not cancel your Hawaiian vacation
+Why you shouldn't cancel your Hawaiian vacation

 Should tourists who'd planned Hawaiian vacations cancel them?

-"No," says Janice Nolen, an air pollution specialist and assistant vice president at the American Lung Association.
+"No," said Janice Nolen, an air pollution specialist and assistant vice president at the American Lung Association.

-"What they should do is check to see what the air quality looks like where they are planning to go," she says.
+"What they should do is check to see what the air quality looks like where they are planning to go," she said.

-The Environmental Protection Agency's Air Now website provides national data as well as data from air quality monitors at select U.S. embassies and consulates around the world.
+The Environmental Protection Agency's Air Now website provides national data as well as data from air quality monitors at select US embassies and consulates around the world.

 'Real concerns'

-Generally, the volcano eruptions are affecting just the south side of the big island of Hawaii and the vog appears to be pulling away from the island -- with some of it blowing out to sea, says Nolen.
+Generally, the volcano eruptions are affecting just the south side of the Big Island of Hawaii, and the vog appears to be pulling away from the island -- with some of it blowing out to sea, Nolen says.

 'Vog' is a term for the hazy air pollution primarily made of water vapor, carbon dioxide and sulfur dioxide gas, caused by volcanic emissions from the Kīlauea volcano, according to the International Volcanic Health Hazard Network.

-Sulfur dioxide along with ground level ozone, particle pollution and carbon monoxide are the four major air pollutants regulated by the Clean Air Act and calculated by the EPA to determine air quality index levels.
+Sulfur dioxide, ground-level ozone, particle pollution and carbon monoxide are the four major air pollutants regulated by the Clean Air Act and calculated by the EPA to determine air quality index levels.

 While most of the Hawaiian islands have escaped the effects of the erupting volcano, people who live in the residential neighborhoods nearest the Kīlauea volcano (and not the usual tourist hotspots) may suffer negative health effects caused by vog.

-"There are some real concerns because when the eruption happened initially, some of the stuff that came immediately out of the volcano (beside the lava in the air) was sulfur dioxide," says Nolen.
+"There are some real concerns because when the eruption happened initially, some of the stuff that came immediately out of the volcano (beside the lava in the air) was sulfur dioxide," Nolen said.
 "Sulfur dioxide is particularly irritating, especially to people with lung disease.
 But it can be irritating to anybody's lungs."

-Not only can it make breathing difficult, but once sulphur dioxide reaches the atmosphere it is converted into fine particles (PM2.5), making them easier to inhale, says Nolen.
+Not only can it make breathing difficult, but once sulfur dioxide reaches the atmosphere, it is converted into fine particles (PM2.5), making them easier to inhale, Nolen says.

-"Those are things that can be inhaled deep into the lungs," says Nolen "And those can pose real health risks."
+"Those are things that can be inhaled deep into the lungs," Nolen said.
+"And those can pose real health risks."

-Particles can cause coughing, lead to asthma attacks, and also cause heart attacks and strokes.
-They can shorten life, says Nolen: "Literally kill people."
+Particles can cause coughing, lead to asthma attacks and so cause heart attacks and strokes.
+They can shorten life, Nolen says: "Literally kill people."

 Staying indoors, with doors and windows closed, can help reduce your exposure to vog for a short time -- just hours, according to the International Vog Health Hazard Network.
-Over the long term, though, the outdoor air will gradually seep inside so windows should be opened again when vog levels decrease.
+Over the long term, though, the outdoor air will gradually seep inside, so windows should be opened again when vog levels decrease.

 Air cleaners can be effective though air conditioning is not designed to filter out SO2 gas or particles from the air.
 Still, by dehumidifying the air, some vog components may be pulled out of the air.